-The Corporate Security Division, or the division assuming the duties thereof, shall supervise compliance with the provisions of this Policy by the Company and the other entities of the Group.
-The foregoing shall in any event be without prejudice to the responsibilities vested in other bodies and divisions of the b) Evaluation

-Company and, if applicable, in the management decision-making bodies of the companies within the Group.
+The Corporate Security Division (or such division as assumes the duties thereof at any time) shall supervise compliance with the provisions of this Policy by the Company and the other entities of the Group.
+The foregoing shall in any event be without prejudice to the responsibilities vested in other bodies and divisions of the Company and, if applicable, in the management decision-making bodies of the companies within the Group.